The WHY in Business Processes: Discovery of Causal Execution Dependencies: Introduction and Motivation

-We claim that the CBP model is a critical supplementary instrumentation underlying the ability to faithfully discover the logic that unfolds towards process execution outcomes, and consequently, improve and adapt underlying process executions.
+We claim that the CBP model is a critical supplementary instrumentation underlying the ability to faithfully discover the logic that unfolds towards process execution outcomes, and consequently, improve and adapt underlying process executions. \chadded[id=add]{Acknowledging the importance of automated process adaptation and improvement as recently envisioned in the ABPMS manifesto~\cite{dumas2022augmented}, it is imperative that such improvements also take into account a genuine causal execution view of the process, in addition to considering the temporal appearance of relationships within the process.}

+\chadded[id=add]{In this paper we formulate a novel method for derivation of the causal execution view as a new view that overlays the discovered business process model.
+Subsequently, we demonstrate the applicability of our method on synthetic and real event logs. }

+\chadded[id=add]{Our paper is structured as follows: Section~\ref{sec:background} presents relevant background about process discovery and causal discovery.
+Section~\ref{sec:method} describes our novel method for deriving CBPs and utilizing them to construct BP overlays that highlight inter-model discrepancies.
+General soundness and applicability assessments of the proposed method, followed by two pragmatic applications are presented in Section~\ref{sec:evaluation}.
+Respectively, the results of applying the method on one synthetic dataset and on two real-world applications for CBP to BP discrepancy analysis, and for inter-variant comparisons, are brought in Section~\ref{sec:results}.
+We review the related work on the intersection between causal discovery and business process discovery in the related work section (\ref{sec:related}).
+We wrap up the paper with a summary of conclusions and potential future work.}